jbwilhite/the-challenge-downloader/README.md

 ./dl.rb 11
 ```

-To download as flv (needed for sound on mtv.ca):
+To download as flv (needed for sound for canadian urls):
 ```
 ./dl.rb -flv 19
 ```